StackVista/stackstate-docs/configure/logging/enable-logging.md

 The ID for a check or propagation on a specific component can be found in the StackState UI.
 These are the IDs for the component's instance of a check function or propagation function.

-1. Select a component to open detailed information about it in the right panel **Selection details** tab.
+1. Select a component to open detailed information about it in the right panel details tab - **Component details**.
 2. Click on **...** and select **Show JSON**.
 3. Find the section for `"checks"` or `"propagation"`.
 4. Find the check or propagation that you want to enable logging for and copy the value from the field `id`.